These note reading worksheets are grand staff, treble clef staff, and bass clef staff sheets. NOW with LEDGER LINE pages!

 The grand staffs below are missing the treble and bass clef symbols.
 Solution?

 Your student can point with a pencil to the "G clef" line (that is; the treble clef, second line from the bottom) and the "F clef" line (bass clef, second line from the top).
+Then, draw a clef symbol, or just write "G" and "F" beside the lines.

 More fun than that would be to laminate the sheet and have them practice drawing those clef symbols with a soft-tipped felt pen.